rspamd/rspamd.com/doc/modules/fuzzy_check.md

 marked it as spam hash, then it will have weight of `100 * single_vote_weight`.
 Therefore, if a `single_vote_weight` is `1` then the final weight will be `100` indeed.
-`max_score` means the weight that is required for the rule to add symbol with the maximum score 1.0 (that will be of course multiplied by metric's weigth).
+`max_score` means the weight that is required for the rule to add symbol with the maximum score 1.0 (that will be of course multiplied by metric's weight).
 In our example, if the weight of hash is `100` and `max_score` will be `99`, then the rule will be added with the weight of `1`.
 If `max_score` is `200`, then the rule will be added with the weight likely `0.2` (the real function is hyperbolic tangent).
 In the following configuration: